 Wind Turbine Technician

-Job Description: Wind turbine technicians are responsible for installing, inspecting, maintenance, operating, and repair of wind turbines.
-Although some wind technicians work on new wind turbines, most of their time is spent maintaining, troubleshooting, and repairing existing ones, notably, the nacelles, which house the generators.
+Job Description: Wind turbine technicians are responsible for installing, inspecting, maintaining, operating, and repair of wind turbines.
+Although some wind technicians work on new wind turbines, most of their time is spent in routine maintenance, solar power systems, troubleshooting, and repairing existing ones, notably, the nacelles, which house the generators.

-Education or Training Requirement: They will need either a certificate or an associate degree in wind technology to start a career in this field of sustainability.
+Education or Training Requirement: The wind turbine technician needs either a certificate or associate degree in wind technology to start a career in this field of sustainability.
 Many employers also require a year of on-the-job training for wind technicians.

 Home and Building Inspector

-Income: To compensate for the dangers, house inspectors earn an average salary of $50,000 to $64,000 per year, with perks such as medical or health insurance, paid yearly leave, and a retirement plan available to those employed privately or by the government.
+Income: To compensate for the dangers, house inspectors earn an average salary of $61,640 per year, with perks such as medical or health insurance, paid yearly leave, and a retirement plan available to those employed privately or by the government.
 Government agencies are more likely to pay than private consulting firms, engineering firms, or architectural firms.

-Job Description: As a house inspector, the role is to assess the state of buildings from the outside and report any problems or violations to potential buyers.
+Job Role: As a house inspector, the role is to assess the state of buildings from the outside and report any problems or violations to potential buyers.
+They must be familiar with quality building materials and all building codes, as local and state government mandates must be met.
+Construction and building inspectors focus on commercial buildings, for the most part.

 Education or Training Requirement: To apply for a home inspector training course, one must have a high school diploma or a GED.
 After completing the course, interested applicants must pass a certification exam in the state where they live.